 While grandma was telling me stories about old houses built over Etruscan tombs used as cellar, of long trip to Livorno, on the coast, to visit the wonderful aunt Giulia, Tommaso’s sister, of farmers who used to change house and farm every few years, until they built the house where we are still living, in 1926, I was mesmerized by her hands, that were making this soup with experience.

-Cover all the vegetable with beans cooking water, season with salt and pepper and let simmer for about 45 minutes, adding hot water if needed: it should remain quite watery.
+- When the onion is golden and soft, add the peeled and diced carrots and potatoes, the three kinds of cabbage, sliced into strips not too thin.
+Lastly, add the diced tomatoes.
+Cover all the vegetable with the bean cooking water, season with salt and pepper and let simmer for about 45 minutes, adding hot water if needed: it should remain quite watery.

-Pass through a vegetable mill 2/3 of beans and add bean puree to the soup: let it simmer for other 30 minutes.
+- Pass through a vegetable mill ⅔ of the beans and add the bean puree to the soup: let it simmer for other 30 minutes.

-At the end, add leftover beans, check the flavour and add salt and pepper in needed, then remove form the heat.
+- Black kale has the longest cooking time: so use it check if all the other vegetables are cooked.
+At the end, add the whole beans, check the flavour and add salt and pepper if needed, then remove from the heat.